-If the site is not rectified to prevent future failures, instability will be activated with the upcoming rains and the soil masses with rocks of the collapsed slope would disturb all functions of vehicle transportation between Bibila and Lunugala.
-The commuters, pedestrians, workers of the neighboring tea plantations, and their livelihood activities would be at risk due to this unstable slope section.
-Also, during future failures, it would limit the continuous functions of the road between Bibila and Lunugala as this is the main access way to Badulla, the obstruction of accessibility may pose a significant impact on lifeline facilities, services, and related economic activities including the transactions.
+If the site is not rectified to prevent future failures, the slope failure with soil masses would disturb all functions of the vehicle transportation between Bibila and Passara.
+The commuters, pedestrians, pilgrims, tourists, workers of the neighboring tea plantations and their livelihood activities would be at risk due to this unstable slope section.
+Also, the tea plucking activities and the collecting tea leaves would be difficult and risk due the unstable slope.
+The obstruction of accessibility may pose a significant impact on life line facilities, services and related economic activities including the transactions.